 Additionally, my overall bioethics and sense of justice and fairness for human and non-human species has been strong influenced by the thinking of Peter Singer, who I was fortunate enough to complete some post-graduate bioethics training under many years ago.

-In the photographic world, and in no particular order, I marvel at the following peoples’ ability in this area.
+In the photographic world, and in no particular order, I marvel at the following peoples’ ability and impact.

 Finally, my mother Margaret and my partner Heather have set benchmarks for me as to what it is to be a truly kind and tolerant person.
 For this, I am truly grateful and in awe.